justincordova/JobDaemon/README.md

 # JobDaemon

-A background service to scrape and notify about new Software Engineering internships.
+A robust background service to scrape and notify about new Software Engineering internships.

 ## Features

-- Scrapes `intern-list.com` and GitHub repositories for new listings.
+- **Reliable Scraping:** Downloads and parses the CSV export from `intern-list.com` to ensure all jobs are captured.
+- **Smart Filtering:**
   - Detects new postings and avoids duplicates using SQLite.
+  - Filters jobs to only include those posted "today".
+- **Rich Notifications:**
-- Sends Discord notifications for new jobs.
+  - Sends formatted Discord notifications with clean links and metadata.
+  - Sends email summaries of new batches.
-- Runs automatically every 10 minutes.
+- **Automated Scheduling:** Runs automatically every 10 minutes.
+- **Production Ready:** Includes a keep-alive HTTP server for Render deployment.

 ## Installation